matowens/ng-notify/README.md

 ###Installation

-You can install ng-notify wiht Bower.
+You can install ng-notify with Bower.

     bower install ng-notify --save